GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

  2) Database to store raw string Blog Entries and a List of available Posts (for preview).
  3) Retrieve and Parse raw blog entry on the client side.

 Storage is easy.
-Plenty of options like [Firestore](https://firebase.google.com/docs/firestore/quickstart), [AWS Storage](https://aws.amazon.com/products/storage/) if you can afford/handle it, or GitHub - which I ended up using.
+Plenty of options like [Firestore](https://firebase.google.com/docs/firestore/quickstart), [AWS Storage](https://aws.amazon.com/products/storage/), or [GitHub](https://github.com/).

 [GitHub Markdown](https://guides.github.com/features/mastering-markdown/) is a direction I started looking into right away for the Editing mechanism.
 Easy to use and can be stored [somewhere] as a raw string, that could be parsed on the client side.
 And since I might use Github as an editing tool, why not use it as a storage as well.
-Create a file on a new branch, edit and preview it as you go and, when ready, merge it to `master` branch, where client will then will be pulling from to render on the page:
+Create a file on a new branch, edit and preview it as you go and, when ready, merge it to `master` branch, where client will then be pulling from with an http request and render it on the page:

 ```javascript
 mounted(): void {